Patient record access in the United Kingdom: Care.data

 Dr Hannan has dealt with the Care.data controversy by placing detailed information and an opt-out form of the practice website about the care.data scheme linked to various information sources including the practice’s understanding, not just the official information provided by NHS England.
 The practice has had 372 patients opt out using this tool in one week.

 Community Services

 Both patients and staff of Locala Community Partnerships can use Microsoft Lync.
 This can be used to offer the patient a virtual assessment.
 Patients can access Lync through an emailed hyperlink and a clinician can then assess the symptom via video call, reducing the time taken out of the patient’s day.

 Hospital records

-A system developed for renal patients, Renal patient view, provides online information for kidney patients’ including diagnoses, treatment and latest test results.
+A system developed for renal patients, Renal PatientView, provides online information for kidney patients’ including diagnoses, treatment and latest test results.
 Almost all renal units in the UK can use this system, and it has been extended to patients with inflammatory bowel disease and diabetes in Salford Royal NHS Foundation Trust.
 The Scottish Government is funding a pilot for patients with heart failure.